Wine Travel

 By Jamie Knee Luxury Winter Wine Travel Winter invites us to savor life more slowly.
 Streets shimmer beneath festive lights, alpine kitchens warm the air with melted cheese and truffles, and a single glass of wine feels more luxurious against snow-covered mountains or grand holiday décor.
 For the luxury wine traveler, winter isn’t simply a…

-By Petite Wine Traveler / November 29, 2025 / Comments Off on Petite Wine Traveler Explores PBS Travel and Wine Series by Jamie Knee
+By Petite Wine Traveler / May 5, 2026 / Comments Off on Jamie Knee, Petite Wine Traveler, Wins Wine Travel Awards 2025–2026 Top Wine & Food Influencer

 Why Enotourism Is the Most Powerful Force Reshaping Luxury Travel Right Now